 - 5. Provide additional funding for school boards to reasonably meet the 2025 deadline for compliance with Accessibility for Ontarians with Disabilities (AODA) Act.
 The goal for Ontario is to be fully accessible by 2025, including publicly funded schools.
-Clearly, when the current provincial levels of funding don't even allow for school boards to proactively address disrepair, without specific funding for AODA repair and renewal items in schools, school boards cannot reasonably meet the 2025 deadline for full accessibility in schools. - 6.
-Update the provincial regulation that guides the collection and use of Education Development Charges (EDCs).
+Clearly, when the current provincial levels of funding don't even allow for school boards to proactively address disrepair in their school buildings, without specific funding for AODA repair and renewal items in schools, school boards cannot reasonably meet the 2025 deadline for full accessibility in schools. - 6.
+Update the provincial regulation that guides the collection and use of Education

+Development Charges (EDCs).
 This provincial regulation is outdated and we urge you to update it so that developers contribute to the local publicly funded school infrastructure from which they ultimately profit.
 We look forward to a time when developers, who clearly profit from choosing to build in communities with "good local publicly funded schools" and "good transit", are contributing to the public school infrastructure from which they profit.
 Hundreds of millions of dollars are being left on the table with the current outdated provincial regulation preventing many school boards from collecting EDCs. - 7.
-Release annual updates on school disrepair data.
+Release annual updates on school building disrepair data; and start collecting and releasing transparent metrics for portables and schoolyards at regular intervals.
 In 2016, the provincial government began releasing disrepair data on a school-by-school basis for the general public to see.
-In November 2017, the provincial government updated that disrepair data.
-In order to measure the outcome of provincial funding for school infrastructure, your government must continue to collect and publicly release disrepair data for every publicly funded school in Ontario.
-Furthermore, we urge your government in a manner that allows for comparison to the 2017 data release and to: - Release disrepair data by school board and by riding - Begin collecting and releasing disrepair data for all portables on school sites.
+November 2017 was the last time that the provincial government updated and released this disrepair data.
+To measure the outcome of provincial funding for school infrastructure, your government must continue to collect and publicly release disrepair data for every publicly funded school building in Ontario and begin to collect transparent metrics for portables and schoolyards as well.